smallcloudai/refact/README.md

 The `--address-url` parameter controls the behavior of this program by a lot.
 The address is first used to construct `$URL/coding_assistant_caps.json` address to fetch the caps file.
-Furthermore, there are compiled-in caps files you can use by magic addresses "Refact" and "HF".
+Furthermore, there are compiled-in caps you can use by magic addresses "Refact" and "HF".

-The caps file defines which models are running, where to send the telemetry, how to download a tokenizer, where is the endpoint to access actual language models.
+The caps file describes which models are running, default models for completion and chat, where to send the telemetry, how to download a tokenizer, where is the endpoint to access actual language models.
 To read more, check out compiled-in caps in [caps.rs](src/caps.rs).